restlessronin/llm-code-highlighter/README.md

 `generateFileOutlineHighlights`

 This function generates an outline for a set of files by only displaying the definition lines.
 It takes an array of objects, each containing the path and source code for a file.
-The function generates outlines for all the files, concatenates them, and returns the concatenated outlines as a single string.
+The function generates outlines for each of the files, concatenates all of them, and returns the result as a single string.

 ````typescript
 const sources = [